Coaching-Software/Coaching-Software.github.io/index.md

 ## Usage

-Following Milestone 4, this section will include screenshots of the app's current version with breif text describing its function.
+Following Milestone 4, this section will include screenshots of the app's current version with brief text describing its function.

 ## Repository